Long-Term Workforce Upskilling and Reskilling: Creating a Growth Culture

 A long time ago in a galaxy far far away when companies were looking to recruit new talent they sought those experienced in Microsoft Office, SCORM, and other tools of yesterday.
-The times and the landscape they are a changing…Today’s digitally transformative culture is spurring a shift in the expertise that firms are looking for in their training managers and future talent development leaders.
+The times and the landscape they are a changing…today’s digitally transformative culture is spurring a shift in the expertise that firms are looking for in their training managers and future talent development and training leaders.
 In other words, it’s about understanding how to use the technologies that make a true impact on the business KPIs and keep things running smoother in the times of digital transformation.
 It’s about being able to utilize the most insightful tools/platforms to better conduct employee training and engagement.

 This kind of shift in what companies now expect from training leaders is so critical for a number of reasons.
 For one, recent surveys have found that numerous employees across the globe are feeling uninspired and “disengaged” from their position.
 In fact, a recent Gallup poll suggests that over thirty percent of Americans don’t feel the necessary engagement with their job.
 Which is why the trend now is not necessarily to hire the individual who has extensive MS Office experience per se, but rather the candidate who understands the importance of employee training and engagement—true engagement.
 They want those Rallyware-trained managers ready to come in and revamp their current learning culture with data-driven tools.

 We need only look at the examples of some of the country’s top employers.
 Amazon for one.
 Last year the online retail giant pledged $700 million in retraining and reskilling efforts.
 The goal: by 2025 to retrain 100,000 employees and thereby more effectively engage workers.
 And they are not taking a traditional route either; rather, they are integrating the latest in eLearning and retraining efforts and building a program around data-driven insights into their own workforce.